rocket-pool/RPIPs/RPIPs/RPIP-71.md

 A concern is that a malicious actor could lower the yield of rETH by repeatedly minting and withdrawing rETH, because this would put a share of staked ETH constantly into an unproductive state.
 The design makes this kind of attack both costly and mostly ineffective.

-There already is a mint fee on rETH, so an attacker would (currently) lose 0.05% per round trip.
+There is already a mint fee on rETH, so an attacker would currently lose 0.05% per round trip.
 They also would not earn any yield, based on how the redemption rate is defined.

 Furthermore, the new withdrawal buffer in the deposit pool means that a repeatable attack requires more capital than the buffer size (controlled by `deposit_pool_collateral_target`) and only the amount above the buffer size can create validator churn.
 ### oDAO selecting minipools

 The oDAO has discretion in selecting minipools during the initial phase and is responsible for factoring in voluntarily exiting minipools to determine how many to exit.
 However, the withdrawal shortfall limits the amount of exits.
-At most the oDAO could exit unnecessary minipools equal to currently voluntarily exiting minipools and only if there is also enough withdrawal demand at the same time.
-So the exposure here is mostly limited to ordering and only a small amount of extra exits.
+At most the oDAO could exit unnecessary minipools equal to currently voluntarily exiting minipools and only if there is enough withdrawal demand at the same time.
+So the exposure here is mostly limited to ordering and a small amount of extra exits.
 Since the rules are known and the actions are transparent, the oDAO properly executing this duty can be monitored.

 ## Open Questions

 ### Withdrawal Queue: NFT and Partial Filling

 A position in the Withdrawal Queue could be represented by an NFT.
-Since the specification does not allow leaving the Withdrawal Queue by canceling a request, users could instead sell their NFT to immediately liquidate their position in the queue.
+Since the specification does not allow users to leave the Withdrawal Queue by canceling a request, they could instead sell their NFT to liquidate their position immediately.
-On the other hand, people that don't want to wait through the Withdrawal Queue already have the option to sell rETH instead, it may be more difficult to find buyers for a non-fungible queue position, and implementing the NFT would create extra gas overhead (~100k gas?) for everyone.
+On the other hand, people that don't want to wait through the Withdrawal Queue already have the option to sell rETH instead.
+It may be more difficult to find buyers for a non-fungible queue position, and implementing the NFT would create extra gas overhead (~100k gas?) for everyone.

 Another question is if users in queue should be able to do partial withdrawals as ETH becomes available.
 It may increase implementation complexity, especially in combination with NFTs.
 Without partial filling, users would be able to achieve similar behavior with splitting withdrawal requests into multiple smaller ones.
 Without partial filling, it may also make sense to limit the ETH per request to avoid users having to wait a long time for their request to be completely filled.
 ### Megapool Exit Criterion

-We could simply do random selection, or pick any criterion that can be checked on-chain, candidates include:
+We could simply do random selection or pick any criterion that can be checked on-chain, candidates include:

 - lower RPL stake first
 - first in, first out